 Throughout the course you will put together understanding of the various strands of our western Montana ecology and gain proficiency in a suite of naturalist skills.

-Guest instructors may include botanists Greg Peters and Peter Lesica, birder Brian Williams, naturalist Charles Miller, mammalogist Paul Hendricks, and track expert Adam Lieberg.
+Guest instructors include botanists Greg Peters and Peter Lesica, birder Brian Williams, mammalogist Paul Hendricks, non-game biologist Kristi Dubois, and track expert Luke Lamar.

 The class will be be based at the Montana Natural History Center.
 Travel to field sites will be by MNHC bus.

 - Full payment due upon registration.
 The course fee (minus a $100 administrative fee) is refundable ONLY if a cancellation is made 30 days before the first day of class.
 No refunds will be issued for cancellations made after this deadline.

 - 3 UM credits available (pending approval).
 This course is listed at UM ENST 391.
 A $150 fee is required to the School of Extended and Lifelong Learning to take the class for credit.
 Payment and information will be collected at the first class.

 - Some scholarships are available–please contact us at 327.0405 for details.

 Master Naturalist Certification requirements:

 - Attend at least 40 hours of instruction.